Medically reviewed by Drugs.com. Last updated on Apr 22, 2022.

 Dosage form: injection, solution

-COPAXONE is for subcutaneous use only.
+COPAXONE is for subcutaneous use only using the prefilled syringe or an optional injection device [see Dosage and Administration (2.2)].
 Do not administer intravenously.
 The dosing schedule depends on the product strength that is selected.
 The recommended doses are:

 - COPAXONE 20 mg per mL: administer once per day